UAL Level 2 Diploma in Music Production (SCQF L5)

 Information on Tests / Auditions / Interview Requirements

-- After completing your application you be contacted by a member of the course team for an informal online interview - this will also give you the opportunity to ask any further questions
+- After completing your application you be invited to attend an informal interview - this will also give you the opportunity to ask any further questions

 English Proficiency RequirementsIELTS 5.5 (Where English is not the first language)